desphixs/sprintr-kanban-project-management-api/README.md

-# Build Authify: A JWT Auth API
+# Build Sprintr: Kanban Project Management API

 ### Project Description

-You are going to build Authify, a small but powerful authentication API that other apps can plug into.
-Users can register, log in, and log out.
-When they log in, they get two tokens: an access token for making requests and a refresh token for getting a new access token when the old one expires.

-You will also build a few locked endpoints to prove your security works.
-If someone is not logged in, they should get blocked.
-If they are logged in, they should get through smoothly.
-No magic shortcuts.
-You will write the endpoints using APIView so you can see each step clearly.
+You are going to build Sprintr, a Kanban board API similar to Trello or Jira.
+You will use the secure Authify authentication template to handle users.
+Then, you will build a deeply nested database architecture: Projects contain Boards, Boards contain Columns, and Columns contain Cards.
+You will write nested serializers so that requesting a Board returns all of its Columns and Cards in one beautiful JSON response.
+You will also write custom raw APIViews to handle creating and moving these nested items securely.

 ## Tech Stack